drganjoo/FCND-Motion-Planning/README.md

 # Shortcomings

+- Better culling alogrithm should be used to go through a more straighter route than the one followed.
+- In case the drone starts off from a node that is not on the voronoi edges, the algorithm does not go to ActionPlanner directly and gets stuck
+- When the closest goal state is looked for, there are times that the closest node returned from the Voronoi does not have a path from start to that location.
+This can be overcome by using a radius of closest points or maybe first by finding out a non obstructed closeby region and then using a point in there.
-- My original plan was to create a receding horizon algorithm where by initial 2d path would have been computed and then a 3d map would have been used.
+- My original plan was to create a receding horizon algorithm where by initial 2d path would have been computed and then a probabilistic roadmap would have been used.
 But due to shortage of time could not implement that.
-- In case the drone starts off from a node that is not on the voronoi edges, the algorithm does not go to ActionPlanner directly and gets stuck